BILGI-IE-423/ie423-2024-termproject-ai-world/README.md

 ## **Future Works**

-Since the data we have is limited and we cannot directly predict the director, more data can be collected, a more convenient data set can be created and a model that directly predicts the director can be developed.
+Since the data is limited and the applied model cannot directly predict the director, more data can be collected, a more convenient data set can be created and a new model that directly predicts the director can be developed.

-## *Next Steps*
-- Choosing suitable machine learning algorithms for the predicting.
-- Splitting the preprocessed dataset into train and test sets.
-- Model training, validation and testing.
-- Model evuluation